GyroscopeHQ/grpcat/README.md

 **Assumptions**
 - compiled modules from hello.proto
-- a get_hello_request.txt with a valid message, with the appropriate field specified in the `hello.proto`, for example `name:"Joe"`.`
+- a get_hello_request.txt with a valid message, with the appropriate field specified in the `hello.proto`, for example `name:"Joe"`.

 **Usage**

-With no mock server run the following way:
+Run unit the unit tests the following way:

-`$ python3 unit_tests.py`

-To test with the mock server first start the server by running:

-`$ python3 mock_server.py`

-and in a separate terminal window

 `$ python3 unit_tests.py`